LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack2.md

 So imagine we can't put 1400 bytes in one packet.
 We have four channels, at a sample rate of 48kHz, each audio sample takes four bytes.
 We then have 16 bytes per audio frames.
 We can put 1400/16 frames in one packet.
 We take the _power of two_ directly under this value, to better fit to the audio world needs, what gives us 64 frames per packet.

 If you take a period size of 2048, you will have to send and receive 32 packets per cycle.
-That means more packets sent together, so more opportunities to loose some of them.
+That means more packets sent together, so more opportunities to lose some of them.
 So keep in mind this simple fact : the smaller period size you set, the less packets you have __per cycle__ (you still have the same amount of data to transmit), added, of course, to a smaller latency.

 If you use ALSA and want to send midi from your hardware (keyboard, control surface etc.), you can add the -X raw or seq option to the ALSA driver.